biocore/qiime/doc/documentation/sra_field_list.rst

   The 454 instrument usually produces more than one sff file.
-This should be the prefix of the sff file name that was produced by a given run (usually these will have 01, 02, etc. sufixes).
+This should be the prefix of the sff file name that was produced by a given run.
 This allows you to designate a pool as per-library rather than per sff file (otherwise you would need to duplicate all the info per run for each sff file).

   *Example*: ``GAMA2IO``, for an SFF file named ``GAMA2IO01.sff``